-Abstract- Most wireless ad hoc sensor networks are susceptible to routing level attacks, in which an adversary masquerades as a legitimate node to convince neighboring nodes that it is the "logical" next hop or is on a "better" path for forwarding packets, and arbitrarily drops the packets forwarded by neighboring nodes.
-In this paper, we propose a secure unicast messaging protocol (SUMP) for wireless ad hoc sensor networks to mitigate the threat of routing level attacks.
-SUMP groups nodes into levels based on hop count to provide hop-by-hop group authentication using Merkel hash trees.
+Abstract: Most wireless ad hoc sensor networks are susceptible to routing level attacks, in which an adversary masquerades as a legitimate node to convince neighbouring nodes that it is the 'logical' next hop or is on a 'better' path for forwarding packets and arbitrarily drops the packets forwarded by neighbouring nodes.
+In this paper, we propose a Secure Unicast Messaging Protocol (SUMP) for wireless ad hoc sensor networks to mitigate the threat of routing level attacks.
+SUMP groups nodes into levels based on hop count to provide hop-by-hop group authentication using Merkle hash trees.
 This method allows for varied levels of security in accordance with a node's hop count from the base station and secure, directed unicast communications from the base station to individual nodes.
-Unlike other sensor network security protocols that require the storage of parent node information, a sensor node running SUMP does not store parent node information, therefore preventing an adversary from gaining information of other nodes from a compromised node.
+Unlike other such protocols the parent information maintained by a node running SUMP is securely provided by the base station and thus mitigates the threat of the adversary convincing a node to forward through a non-existent path.